Hannah Godwin Reacts To Colton Underwood’s Fantasy Suite Fence Jump On ‘The Bachelor’

 Hannah Godwin was not impressed with Colton Underwood’s fence jump—or what prompted it.
 The Bachelor contestant, who was seemingly left in the dust as she awaited her Fantasy Suite date in Portugal with the ABC leading man, took to Instagram to share her thoughts on the episode that changed Colton’s Bachelor game for good.

-After Colton Underwood jumped a nearly eight-foot fence in response to Cassie Randolph’s decision to end their relationship, Hannah Godwin captioned a photo of herself taken by photographer Logan Potterf with a broken heart emoji and a caption that revealed how she really felt afterward watching the episode.
+After Colton Underwood jumped a nearly eight-foot fence in response to Cassie Randolph’s decision to end their relationship, Hannah Godwin shared a photo of herself taken by photographer Logan Potterf with a broken heart emoji and a caption that revealed how she really felt after watching the episode.

 “Well since we’re on the topic of fences… I’d jump a fence to not watch that episode again.”